-7The size of domains varied widely.
+13The size of domains varied widely.
 The shogunate was rated at 4 million koku, but most domains were much smaller.
 The average size of a domain was only about 100,000 koku.

-8The position of the shogun in relation to other daimyo could be seen as one of "first among equals".
-He could order a daimyo to provide military and logistical support or to make contributions to public projects (e.g. castles, roads, and bridges).
+14The position of the shogun in relation to other daimyo could be seen as one of "first among equals."
+He could order a daimyo to provide military and logistical support or to make contributions to public projects (e.g., castles, roads, and bridges).
 However, he had no right to tax daimyo lands.
 An important mechanism imposed by the shogun to ensure daimyo subservience was sankin kotai.
+Essentially a hostage system, it required a daimyo to maintain two residences-one in the daimyo domain and the other in Edo-and to spend alternate years at each place.
+When the daimyo was absent from Edo, his wife and heir were required to stay there as hostages.
+This and other measures helped maintain an extended period of peace known as Pax Tokugawa.